Eriq La Salle: Career

-In 1994, the medical drama ER premiered on NBC with La Salle starring as Dr. Peter Benton.
-He held the role until leaving during the eighth season.
-He returned to ER for three episodes during its 15th and final season, including an uncredited appearance as himself in the opening of "Heal Thyself" to tell the audience of the death of the show's creator Michael Crichton.
-During season 15, he returned to direct an episode.
+La Salle held the ER role until leaving during its eighth season.
+He returned to ER for three episodes during its 15th and final season, including an uncredited appearance as himself in the opening of the episode "Heal Thyself" to inform the audience of the death of the show's creator Michael Crichton; he also directed the episode "The Family Man" during season 15.